 1. You have a general plan for the next five years.

 2. Whether your plans are realistic or not.

-3. How your plans can factor into your potential role at your new job” ramdom111
+3. How your plans can factor into your potential role at your new job” says ramdom111

 In any case, the employer expects an honest answer relative to your skills and competency.
 Maybe you are a short timer and will be working for only a few months.
-Who knows, you can be the type that wants to be for a longer duration.
+Who knows, you can be the type that wants to stay on the job for a longer duration.
 Only an appropriate answer can tell the kind of employee you’ll be.

 There are many ways to answer the question.
-How you choose to answer it will determine how the interviewer will perceive it.
+How you choose to answer it will determine how the interviewer will draw his conclusions.
 For example “I have no experience in this field but I am a fast learner.
 I also enjoy helping others grow and inventing new ideas that can help in problem-solving.
-So if the company see these values in me down the line, I would be glad to work myself up to be part of the leadership or decision making the role of this company”.
+So if the company see these values in me down the line, I would be glad to work myself up to be part of the leadership or decision making role in this company”.
 Do not go about telling the employer how bad you want the job and how you would do anything to keep working for the company.
 This portrays desperation and insincerity.

-“I never used to ask this question thinking it was stupid until I saw an employer on Reddit narrate of how a prospective employee told him he planned spending his next five year in a foreign country and only needed a six months job to save some capital for the trip.
-This question is very is very important in order not to make the mistake of hiring the wrong person for the job.
-Also, it is important to take note and not invest so much or too little in an employee.
+“I never used to ask this question thinking it was stupid until I saw an employer on Reddit narrate of how a prospective employee told him he planned spending his next five years in a foreign country and only needed a six months job to save some capital for the trip” says another CEO.
+This question is very important to the employer in order not to make the mistake of hiring the wrong person for the job.
+Also, it is important so as to take note and not invest so much or too little in an employee.
 Your answer gives the employer an idea of what to expect from you and where exactly to fit you in case you get hired.

 Employers need to know where your real interests lie